drostlab/myTAI/README.md

 processes an evolutionary transcriptomics approach (= phylotranscriptomics) has been proposed aiming to quantify the evolutionary conservation of developmental transcriptomes ([Drost et al., 2015a](http://mbe.oxfordjournals.org/content/32/5/1221)).

-The `myTAI` package allows users to capture evolutionary information that is hidden in developmental transcriptomes using an evolutionary transcriptomics approach.
+The `myTAI` package allows users to capture evolutionary information that is hidden in transcriptomes using an evolutionary transcriptomics approach.

-Phylotranscriptomics defines the concept of combining genetic sequence conservation information with gene expression levels to quantify transcriptome conservation throughout developmental processes ([Domazet-Loso and Tautz, 2010](http://www.nature.com/nature/journal/v468/n7325/full/nature09632.html); [Quint et al., 2012](http://www.nature.com/nature/journal/v490/n7418/full/nature11394.html); [Drost et al., 2015a](http://mbe.oxfordjournals.org/content/32/5/1221), [Drost et al., 2015b](http://www.biorxiv.org/content/early/2015/12/28/035527)).
+Phylotranscriptomics defines the concept of combining genetic sequence conservation information with gene expression levels to quantify transcriptome conservation throughout biological processes ([Domazet-Loso and Tautz, 2010](http://www.nature.com/nature/journal/v468/n7325/full/nature09632.html); [Quint et al., 2012](http://www.nature.com/nature/journal/v490/n7418/full/nature11394.html); [Drost et al., 2015a](http://mbe.oxfordjournals.org/content/32/5/1221), [Drost et al., 2015b](http://www.biorxiv.org/content/early/2015/12/28/035527)).

-This subfield of Evolutionary Developmental Biology aims to determine and investigate stages or periods of evolutionary conservation in developmental processes of extant species.
+This subfield of Evolutionary Developmental Biology aims to determine and investigate stages or periods of evolutionary conservation in biological processes of extant species.
 However, although motivated by and applied to developmental processes, the `myTAI` package is implemented to quantify transcriptome conservation in any transcriptome experiment of interest and therefore aims to provide a standard approach to investigate the evolution of biological processes in the context of transcriptome conservation.

 In particular, `myTAI` provides an easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
 Additionally, customized visualization functions implemented in `myTAI` allow users to generate publication quality plots for their own phylotranscriptomics research.

-## Citation

-> Drost HG, Gabel A, Grosse I, Quint M. Evidence for Active Maintenance of Phylotranscriptomic Hourglass Patterns in Animal and Plant Embryogenesis.
-Mol.
-Biol.
-Evol.
-(2015) 32 (5): 1221-1231. doi:10.1093/molbev/msv012

 ## Tutorials